UniversalDependencies/docs/workgroups/expletives.md

 *hon kände honom sjuk \n she felt him sick
 ~~~

-## Right dislocation (?)
+## Right dislocation (≠ expletive?)

-(marie: for French the extraposed complement clause is better and more generally described as right dislocation, of either a subject or a complement clause, with a coreferential indefinite pronoun "ça".
-The left dislocation is also possible, but it seems it has different prosodic properties, suggesting that the dislocated element is not part of the clause.
+For French, cases with an extraposed complement clause and a in-situ "ça" pronoun are better and more generally described as right dislocation, of either a subject or a complement clause. (marie: I need to read some litterature here, I think there are several cases to distinguish, with or without prosodic pauses, but I don't see arguments to treat these cases with an expletive rather than the dislocated relation.

 ~~~ sdparse
 Qu'il parte m'a peiné \n That he left me-accusative has hurt